loup-brun/hugo-cite/README.md

 {{< bibliography src="path/to/bib.json" cited="true" >}}
 ```

-#### Front-Matter
+#### Front Matter

-Instead of specifying the custom path inside your shortcode, you can specify it in the content page’s **front-matter** (this is especially uesful when you want to restrict to cited entries):
+Instead of specifying the custom path inside your shortcode, you can specify it in the content page’s **front matter** (this is especially uesful when you want to restrict to cited entries):

 ```markdown
 ---